 What Is Novox?

 Novox (also known as Rimadyl and carprofen) is a prescription medication given to dogs struggling with arthritis or pain after surgery.
 It's a non-steroidal anti-inflammatory drug (NSAID).
-Some non-steroidal anti-inflammatory drug names you may be familiar with are aspirin, ibuprofen, and naproxen.
+Some non-steroidal anti-inflammatory drugs that you may be familiar with are aspirin, ibuprofen, and naproxen.

 The caplets are given orally, and they can help deal with several symptoms of arthritis.
 Carprofen and other NSAIDs can produce positive results for your dog in a matter of just a few days.
 As a result, it's one of the most common medications veterinarians in the United States prescribe canines.